Make an Appointment

 Print Study Room

-Study prints, drawings, and illustrated books from a collection of almost 100,000 works on paper, dating from the 12th century to the present
+Study prints, drawings, and illustrated books from a collection of almost 100,000 works on paper, dating from the 12th century to the present.
+Consult curatorial files for drawings only.

 Photograph Study Room

-The Gallery’s photography collection includes 12,000 works spanning the history of the medium.
+Study the Gallery’s photography collection, which includes 12,000 works spanning the history of the medium.
+Consult curatorial files for photographs.

 Consult the files of any painting, sculpture, or work of decorative art in the Gallery’s permanent collection.
 Files include official documents, provenance information, correspondence, and other materials.